 Opportunities to attend conferences like this are incredibly valuable for regulatory teams and all functions involved in medical device development.
 This allows all the functions to understand each other’s goals, priorities, and ways of working so that we can be more effective medical device design and development teams.
 I want to thank the organizers of this event from UGA and the FDA for making themselves available to us.
 I am excited to see this conference continue to grow and impact great medical device design in the future.

-If you have any questions or comments about the FDA or Human Factors in medical device development, contact us at (404) 228 7342 or email [email protected] to start the conversation.
+If you have any questions about the FDA or Human Factors in medical device development, contact us today to start the conversation.

 ________________________________________________________________